Arispapav/IndexFileManager/devlog.md

 Log Entry: 12/8/2024 7:27
 Progess so far is sufficent, btree seems to work as intended. made a branch to test it and its functions.
 Next part of the implementation plan will be testing out in-memory operation with some testing then trying disk based operation.

+Log Entry: 12/8/2024 8:02
+Working on testing inputing to disks, certain file types are not working